 Shutting down the judgmental part of my brain, the part that silently yells at parents in shopping malls, has become a very important skill.
 I work in families’ homes, and I see how hard parents try.
 Your choices are none of my business, and I don’t know your family as well as you do.
 Plus, I don’t want you telling me how to raise my kid, when I have one, so I don’t tell you how to raise yours.

 But I will not be keeping my mouth shut about this: if you want a babysitter who will police gender boundaries for you, find someone else.
 With me, your children will play pretty much however they want to play.
-I will not discourage your daughter from her love of backhoes and construction sites.
+I will not discourage your daughter from her love of backhoes and regular visits to the Bradco parts dealer shop or construction sites.
 I will not discourage your son from his love of pink tutus and princesses.
 If I hear “that’s for girls” or “that’s for boys” I will have a conversation with your child about why that statement is just not true.
 If they heard it from you, I will still tell them that it’s nonsense.

 In order to describe how I came to this conclusion and how I try to identify families I might not want to work with, I’m going to tell you two stories.